mjfrigaard/storybench-posts/15.0-blogdown/README.md

 ![](images/blogdown-new-post-05.png)<!-- -->

-The new site looks great\!
+It worked\!

 I will repeat the Git processes (adding and committing any changes generated from `blogdown::serve_site()`), but I also want to make sure I push these changes to the Github repository, so they end up on the website.

 I can do this by clicking on the ‘**Push**’ icon and waiting for the message to tell me that the changes have been pushed to Github (`HEAD ->